Nate Wolf has served as head coach of the Defender women’s and men’s cross country programs since 2015.

 The Defender men were runner-up finishers in the GPAC in 2016 and finished third in 2017 before breaking through with the program's first GPAC Title in 2018.
 The men repeated again as GPAC Champions in 2019.
 Both of those teams raced at the NAIA National Championship where the 2018 team finished 10th and the 2019 team finished 16th.
 Wolf coached Caleb Drake to NAIA All-American status in 2016 and he coached the GPAC individual champion, Eric Steiger, in 2018.

 Wolf has been named GPAC Women’s Cross Country Coach of the Year three times at Dordt University and has won the honor twice in men's cross country.

-Coach Wolf is also an assistant in the Defender Track program where he is responsible for the development of distance and middle distance runners, as well as high jumpers and hurdlers.
-During his time at Dordt, he has produced five event champions in indoor track, with eight event All-Americans.
+Coach Wolf is an assistant in the Defender Track program where he is responsible for the development of distance and middle distance runners, as well as high jumpers and hurdlers.

-His first stop in collegiate coaching came at his alma mater, Northwestern College in Orange City, Iowa.
-While at Northwestern, Wolf was the head track and field coach from 2005-2012, and was named the head cross-country coach in 2012, where he spent the previous seven seasons as an assistant.
-During that time, he coached 75 students who earned NAIA Scholar Athlete recognition and five teams who earned NAIA Scholar-Team accolades.
+His first stop in collegiate coaching came at Northwestern College where he was the head track and field coach from 2005-2012 and also coached the cross country programs as an assistant or head coach for all of those years.
+Wolf coached 75 students who earned NAIA Scholar Athlete recognition and five teams who earned NAIA Scholar-Team accolades.

 Qualified for NAIA Track Nationals in the mile and 3,000 meters